jjstwerff/Dryopea/doc/features/FEA0001_scripting.md

 Design
 ------
 We omit explicit references with & from the language, objects will always be passed by reference to methods.
-Mutability is checked by the compiler, it doesn't have to be given by the programmer.
+Mutability is checked by the compiler, it doesn't have to be explicitly given by the programmer.
 There is no 'let' keyword, variables can be defined without it.
-A set of methods like len, abs, sin, cos may be used as a function too without explicitly declaring its type.
+A set of methods like len, abs, sin, cos may be used as a function too without explicitly declaring their type.

 Out-of-scope
 ------------